allantokuda/photogal/README.md

 * Tagging and categorizing photos across galleries -- you can only have a simple list of galleries.
 * Rearranging photos to appear in a particular order -- you will need to rename the files to do this.

+# Detailed features
+- Navigation hotkeys
+- Large click area for navigation buttons
+- Thumbnail rows are automatically scaled to fill the page width.
+(Not a trivial problem!)
+- When viewing images full size, the neighboring images are preloaded for instantations switch

 # Dependencies

 This requires Ruby and ImageMagick.